GSA/digitalgov.gov/content/posts/2013-05-01-harvards-top-25-innovations-in-government.md

 ---
-url: /2013/05/01/harvards-top-25-innovations-in-government/
 date: 2013-05-01 2:22:08 -0400
 title: 'Harvard&#8217;s Top 25 Innovations in Government'
 summary: 'Nine federal programs made the list!
 Harvard&#8217;s Ash Center for Democratic Governance and Innovation announced the Top 25 Innovations in Government May 1.
 A winner and four finalists will be revealed this fall.
-The Washington Post described how Harvard&#8217;s review committee'
+The Washington Post described how Harvard&#8217;s review'
 authors:
   - tmarcoullier
 categories: